Early Assurance Program

 - Completion of at least 15 prerequisite math/science hours at the undergraduate college/university (course credit awarded by advanced placement cannot be used to meet this requirement).

 - Applicants will be reviewed as they are received.
 Interviews for qualified applicants will be conducted and arranged so as not to conflict with the HSOP’s interviews for applicants in the early decision and regular applicant cycles.
+The application deadline is April 1.

 - Following the interviews, the Admissions Committee will make a decision for each applicant regarding an EAP admission to Doctor of Pharmacy program.